Claire Doherty: Career

-Doherty is a Trustee of Artes Mundi, Cardiff, the international biennial art exhibition and prize.
+Doherty was a Trustee of Artes Mundi, Cardiff, the international biennial art exhibition and prize.

-She is an associate director of the National Theatre Wales.
+She was Creative Director and Executive Director of GALWAD, for the National Theatre Wales.

 Recognition

 In 2009, Doherty was awarded a Paul Hamlyn Foundation Breakthrough Award for Outstanding Cultural Entrepreneurs.

-In 2015 Doherty was appointed MBE "For services to the Arts in South West England".
+In 2015 Doherty was appointed MBE 'For services to the Arts in South West England'.

 In 2018 the Bristol Post included her in its list of "The 100 most influential women in the West [of England]".